Welcome to supply chain planning 2023: Lights, camera, action!

 The current climate change crisis has come to a point where it’s no longer a problem of the future, but instead a global issue on which we need to act today to protect ourselves and our communities.
 Companies are becoming increasingly aware that it’s not enough anymore to have vague sustainability goals without a clear action plan.
 In combat against the climate crisis, companies are slowly but steadily taking their sword and shield and gathering their troops.

 There are a variety of factors that can make reducing emissions feel like an uphill battle.
 Companies often find themselves in a no man’s land, not knowing where to go or how to start.
 Another common problem is that many companies are reluctant to start fighting, afraid of what they will uncover and the challenges they will run into.
-On top of that, there is still the perception that addressing sustainability may interfere with other goals such as lowering costs or increasing business performance.
+On top of that, there is still the perception that addressing sustainability in the value chain may interfere with other goals such as lowering costs or increasing business performance.

 The good news is that taking action to reduce emissions usually isn’t complex or costly and can even save money and result in better business performance.
 A recent study has shown that the majority of a company’s CO2 emissions are embedded in its supply chain, and that around 40% of all emissions generated across the supply chain could be eliminated at little to no cost through for example implementing material and process efficiency measures.
 Supply chain leaders are therefore ideally suited to lead the charge for operational efficiency and supply chain decarbonization in order to combat climate change.